4DGB/4DG/readme.md

-# 4D Genome Browser redesign
+# 4D Genome Toolkit

-This is a redesign of the 4D Genome Browser (github.com/lanl/4DGB)
+This is a data specification, schema, toolkit and browser for working with 4D genomics datasets.

 ## Contact